 The imperative to use human augmentation may ultimately not be dictated by any explicit ethical argument, but by national interest.
 Countries may need to develop human augmentation or risk surrendering influence, prosperity and security to those who do.
 This possibility is encapsulated by investment in artificial intelligence and gene editing.
 Some countries are investing heavily into private artificial intelligence companies, with annual investments worth US \$1 trillion by 2030.29 Similarly, enormous funds are being invested in gene editing by countries with citizens who are more accepting of the technology.
 Countries that invest in artificial intelligence and gene editing now are likely to reap significant returns.
-Public opinion, particularly in democracies, will be a major influence on a country's willingness to embrace human augmentation.
+Public opinion, particularly in democracies, will be a major influence on a country's willingness to embrace human augmentation but neither public opinion nor ethicists are likely to decide the future of human augmentation.
 Instead, it is likely to be decided by governments based on the national interests in terms of prosperity, safety and security.